Doublelayer/code.sleep.repeat/jwt-authentication/README.md

 🧠 Concepts Covered:

-- microservice architecture (one for authenticate & one for get data)
+- microservice architecture (one for authenticate & one for getting the data)
 - Creating Node.js authentication middleware
 - Using refresh tokens with JWT
 - Authenticating users with JWT